352walls/ The Gainesville Urban Art Initiative

 Iryna Kanishcheva was born and raised in Ukraine where she received Master of Science in Pharmaceutical Sciences and second Master’s degree Master of Arts in Economics with concentration in Management.
 Although she had a successful career working in the pharmaceutical sector as a Sales/Field Force Manager, she completely changed her focus when she moved to the USA.

 Iryna founded and curated the first urban art project in North Florida, 352walls.
 She was also the official photographer for the project.
 For this work, she was awarded the 2015 “Public Art Award”: for the significant contribution to the enhancement of the greater environment through public art.

-Iryna is also the Co-Founder and Co-Curator for one of the biggest mural projects in the world, ArtUnitedUs (Kiev, Ukraine), well-known for its row of significant artworks, such as the tallest wall in Europe, for example.
+Iryna also was the Co-Founder and Co-Curator for one of the biggest mural projects in the world, ArtUnitedUs (Kiev, Ukraine), well-known for its row of significant artworks.
 She has received a special Gratitude from the Mayor of Kiev Vitali Klitschko for introduction of new ideas and decoration of the Capital of Ukraine with a mural series.
 As well as a Gratitude from the Ministry of Information Policy of Ukraine for civic activity, promotion of Ukraine, and creating art objects of Worldly importance.